-- Lattes are another wildly popular espresso variety.
-They’re made using the same ingredients as a cappuccino, but with a different ingredient ratio.
-A latte is made using 2 ounces of espresso, 10 ounces of steamed milk, and about 2 milliliters of foamed milk.
+A Latte is another wildly popular espresso variety.
+It is made using the same ingredients as a cappuccino, but with a different ratio.
+A typical latte is made using 2 ounces of espresso, 10 ounces of steamed milk, and about 2 milliliters of foamed milk.

-- Flat whites are a great option for people who don’t like their coffee to be too strong.
+Flat white coffees are a great option for people who don’t like their coffee to be too strong.
 They’re made with 2 ounces of espresso and 4 ounces of steamed milk.

 If you already know that you prefer iced coffee over hot coffee, but you’re still want to try an espresso, you might want to try:

-- Café con hielo – which is just a shot of espresso served over ice.
+This is simply a shot of espresso served over ice

-- Affogatos are made by pouring 2 shots of espresso over a scoop of vanilla gelato.
+This delicious dessert coffee is made by pouring 2 shots of espresso over a scoop of vanilla gelato or ice cream.

-- Con pannas are made by topping 2 shots of espresso with a towering twist of delicious whipped cream
+Another delicious dessert, this coffee drink is made by combining 2 shots of espresso with a towering twist of delicious whipped cream

 Before reading this, you might have thought that espresso was just a tiny little cup full of stronger, more heavily caffeinated coffee.